 Note If this package belongs to ConanCenter, you can find more information here.

 Graph of dependencies:

 libxml2 requires: zlib/1.2.11, libiconv/1.16

 Information published by libxml2 to consumers:

 Headers (see below)

 Libraries: xml2

 Systems libs: m

 Preprocessor definitions: LIBXML_STATIC

 Generators

 Read below how to use this package using different generators.
-In order to use these generators they have to be listed in the install command. e conanfile.py file or using the command line argumentgenerator/-g in the conar
+In order to use these generators they have to be listed in the conanfile.py install command. ile or using the command line argumentgenerator/-g in the cona

 Generator cmake

 Add these lines to your CMakeLists.txt:

 include(\${CMAKE_BINARY_DIR}/conanbuildinfo.cmake) conan_basic_setup(TARGETS)

 target_link_libraries(<library_name> CONAN_PKG::libxml2)</library_name>

 Generator cmake_find_package

 Generates the file FindLibXml2.cmake

-Add these lines to your CMakeLists.txt:
+Add these lines to your CMakeLists.txt :

 find_package(LibXml2)

 Use the global target target_link_libraries(<library_name> LibXml2::LibXml2)</library_name>

 Remember to adjust your build system settings to match the binaries you are linking with.
-You can use the CMake build help er and the cmake generator from a conanfile.py or the new toolchain paradigm.
+You can use the CMake build helper and the cma e generator from a conanfile.py or the new toolchain paradigm.

 Generator pkg_config

 This package provides one pkg-config file libxml-2.0.pc with all the information from the library .
-Use your pkg-config tool as usual to consume the information provided by the Conan package.
+Use your pkg-config tool as usual to cor sume the information provided by the Conan package.

-17.4.29 deploy
+18.4.29 deploy